 How to Buy Lobster Tails & Not Get Ripped Off

-Are thinking about buying some frozen lobster tails to make a special meal for your spouse or loved one?
-Whether you serve them alone or with a steak (Surf & Turf), you will want to read this article so you don’t spend more than you have to for an inferior product.
+Are you considering buying frozen lobster tails to make a special meal for your spouse or loved one?
+Whether you serve them alone or with a steak (Surf & Turf), you will want to read this article, so you don't spend more than you have to for an inferior product.

 And if you are thinking about buying live Maine Lobsters, read my article on How to Buy Live Main Lobsters & Not Get Ripped Off.

-Thinking about making a special meal for my incredible wife, I went on-line to do some research on lobster tails and see what was available.
-I had no idea how little I know about them or what to choose.
+Thinking about making a special meal for my incredible wife, I researched lobster tails online and saw what was available.
+I had no idea how little I knew about them or what to choose.
 Warm water, cold water, rock lobster, spiny, Australian, Caribbean.
 Where did all these choices come from?

-So I called my friends at Lobster Gram.com.
-These guys have been in the lobster business for a long time and have a huge selection of live Maine lobsters and lobster tails from around the world.
+So I called my friends at a popular lobster company.
+These guys have been in the lobster business for a long time and have a vast selection of live Maine lobsters and lobster tails from around the world.

 Clawed or Unclawed?

-When I asked Chef Lee Lippert why they don’t sell the tails from Maine lobsters, he told me they are just too expensive.
-The Maine lobster outgrows their tail meat after they reach one pound so the bigger the lobster, the less tail meat.
-In a one pound lobster, there is about 6 ounces of meat in a Maine Lobster tail but 7 1/2 ounces in a New Zealand clawless tail.
+When I asked Chef Lee Lippert why they don't sell the tails from Maine lobsters, he told me they are just too expensive.
+In addition, the Maine lobster outgrows their tail meat after they reach one pound, so the bigger the lobster, the less tail meat.

 Warm Water or Cold?

-When it comes to lobster tails, the first and most likely the most important decision you will make is whether to buy warm water or cold water tails.
-Warm water tails come mainly from Florida, the Caribbean and Latin America with big suppliers from Cuba and Nicaragua.
-Cold water tails generally come from Maine, Australia, New Zealand and South Africa.
+Regarding lobster tails, the first and most likely the most crucial decision you will make is whether to buy warm water or cold water tails.
+Warm water tails come mainly from Florida, the Caribbean, and Latin America, with big suppliers from Cuba and Nicaragua.
+Cold water tails generally come from Maine, Australia, New Zealand, and South Africa.